aarnaut/mitmproxy-grpc/README.md

 Deserialization will only work if the gRPC and message definition are present in the descriptor file.

 ## Editing content
-Once in the single flow view, use the `:grpc request_body` or `:grpc response_body` to edit the content.
+Once in the single flow view, use the `:grpc request_body` or `:grpc response_body` option to edit the content.
 Serialization will only work if the gRPC and message definition are present in the descriptor file.

 ## Limitations
 * Compressed protobuf content is not supported.